docarray/docarray/docs/fundamentals/document/attribute.md

 d = Document(chunks=[Document(tensor=...), Document(text=...)])
 ```

-The principle is each Document contains only one modality of information.
+The principle is: each Document contains only one modality of information.
 In practice, this principle makes your full solution more clear and easier to maintain.

-There is also a `.content` sugar getter/setter of the content fields.
-The content will be automatically grabbed or assigned to either `text`, `blob`, or `tensor` field based on the given type.
+There is also a `.content` getter/setter of the content fields.
+The content will be automatically grabbed or assigned to either `text`, `blob`, or `tensor` field, based on the given type.

 ```python
 from docarray import Document